konstantg/konstantg.github.io/index.md

 Until recently, I was an ITN Marie Skłodowska-Curie Research Fellow at [Evolute GmbH](https://www.evolute.at/){:target="_blank"}, working on geometric optimization algorithms with applications in architecture, CAD and interactive modeling.

-I also enjoy working on problems in computational geometry, combinatorial optimization and algebraic geometry.
+I also enjoy working on problems in computational geometry, and combinatorial optimization.

 <br>